Nelvana: 2010s

-Following Bakugan, Nelvana entered into another anime co-production, this time reviving the Beyblade property with d-rights, Takara Tomy, Hasbro, Tatsunoko Pro and SynergySP.
-Beyblade: Metal Fusion debuted globally in 2010, running for 141 episodes before inspiring a direct spin-off, as well as a sub-franchise consisting of BeyWheelz, BeyWarriors: BeyRaiderz and BeyWarriors: Cyborg.
+Following Bakugan, Nelvana entered into another anime co-production, this time reviving the Beyblade property with d-rights, Takara Tomy and Hasbro.
+Beyblade: Metal Fusion debuted globally in 2010, running for 167 episodes before inspiring a sub-franchise consisting of BeyWheelz, BeyWarriors: BeyRaiderz and BeyWarriors: Cyborg.

+Their next program Mike the Knight debuted in 2011, a co-production between HIT Entertainment aired on Treehouse TV and CBeebies later in the year.

 Detentionaire was produced between 2011 and 2015.
 Created for Teletoon, the show has also been aired internationally, including on ABC3, and has been released on a digital platform provided by Cartoon Network.

 In 2012, Corus Entertainment acquired Canadian animation software developer Toon Boom.
 Nelvana had already used the company's software on projects like 6teen, Ruby Gloom as well as the aforementioned Detentionaire.
 Going forward, all of the studio's internally animated 2D productions would utilize their sister company's suite of products.

 After Murphy had been appointed as CEO of Corus Entertainment, Scott Dyer was named president of Nelvana in 2015.
-The next year, Pam Westman became head of Nelvana Enterprises.
+The next year, Pam Westman became head of Nelvana.

 On October 19, 2016, Nelvana redesigned their logo to mark the studio's 45th anniversary, as well as take part in Corus' brand refresh following latter's acquisition of Shaw Media.
 According to Dyer, this also symbolized a strategic shift from merchandise-based properties to more creator-driven projects, as well as a return to international co-productions.
 At that year's MIPCOM, the studio showcased new shows Esme & Roy (with Sesame Workshop), Hotel Transylvania: The Series and Mysticons.
 Nelvana also presented Bravest Warriors, a pre-existing series from Frederator Studios that they were now producing and Corn & Peg, a co-production with the US Nickelodeon.

-The following October, Nelvana announced the launch of a new joint venture with Discovery Communications (WBD) to create children's content for Canada, Latin America and the rest of the world.
+The following October, Nelvana announced the launch of a new joint venture with Discovery Communications to create children's content for Canada, Latin America and the rest of the world.
 Later named "redknot", the division's first two projects include The Dog & Pony Show and Agent Binky: Pets of the Universe.

 In 2018, Nelvana appointed Cinedigm as the company's new U.S. home video partner.
 In late 2018, the company relaunched Bakugan with Bakugan: Battle Planet, a co-production between Nelvana, Spin Master Entertainment, TMS Entertainment and Man of Action Studios.

 The studio launched its first short film, The Most Magnificent Thing, in 2019 to showcase its technical abilities.
 Later that year, Dyer announced his retirement, with Westman named as his replacement.